zhangzhizhongz3/CppPrimer/ch06/README.md

 viable function:
 >Subset of the candidate functions that could match a given call.
->It have the same number of parameters as arguments to the call,
+>It has the same number of parameters as arguments to the call,
 >and each argument type can be converted to the corresponding parameter type.

 ## Exercise 6.50